 - Created proof-of-concepts of various 3-D webapps apps using Emscripten, Unreal Engine, WebRTC and WebGL in WebAssemblies.

-- Presently researching computer vision algorithms using OpenCV/Python, deep-neural nets and mixed-reality video streaming.
+- Researched and created computer vision algorithms using OpenCV/Python, deep-neural nets and mixed-reality video streaming.

 My years of experience as a computer design engineer, an operating system designer, compiler writer and as an engineer of LISP and C++ IDEs has taught me the value of a more disciplined approach to software design, agile development and engineering.
 I create reliable modular software products that are well thought out and well adapted to changing needs.
 For example, as Principle Engineer at FlyteComm, I designed a runtime plug-in framework with dependency injection for all of FlyteComm's flagship web applications.
 This framework was adapted to flight tracking, law enforcement, weather, fire fighting and, last but not least, following Santa on his trek of delivering gifts to kids throughout the world.
 In the words of Maurice Bailey, FlyteComm's President/CEO, "Jim brought sophisticated, real-time, client-server technology to the web when no one said it could be done.
 His work is the presentation centerpiece for all of FlyteComm's major web products, which have generated millions of dollars in revenue and, his contributions have been significant in taking the company to financial independence."

-I have had the pleasure of working with some of the top engineers and scientists in the industry: worked with Dr. Bernard Widrow and John McCool on adaptive signal processing; with Mike Ball on compiler and operating system design, who later became SUN's Distinguished Engineer in C++; with Dr. Richard Gabriel, Dr. JonL White and Dr. Rodney Brooks on Lucid Common LISP and CLOS; with Jamie Zawinski on the Lucid C++ IDE, known for XEmacs and Mozilla; with Dr. Shel Kaplan, who later became employee #1 and VP of Engineering at Amazon; with Dr. Neal Gafter on the Microtec Research C++ IDE, who later at SUN designed the Java generics language extension; and with author/historian James Burke known for the BBC TV Connections series.
-I am currently working with Dr. Steven Delputte and Dr. Jürgen Slowack on computer vision and machine learning research.
+I have had the pleasure of working with some of the top engineers and scientists in the industry: worked with Dr. Bernard Widrow and John McCool on adaptive signal processing; with Mike Ball on compiler and operating system design, who later became SUN's Distinguished Engineer in C++; with Dr. Richard Gabriel, Dr. JonL White and Dr. Rodney Brooks on Lucid Common LISP and CLOS; with Jamie Zawinski on the Lucid C++ IDE, known for XEmacs and Mozilla; with Dr. Shel Kaplan at Lucid, who later became employee #1 and VP of Engineering at Amazon; with Dr. Neal Gafter on the Microtec Research C++ IDE, who later at SUN designed the Java generics language extension; and with author/historian James Burke known for the BBC TV Connections series.
+I most recently worked with Dr. Steven Delputte and Dr. Jürgen Slowack on computer vision and machine learning research.